Infants and Late or Not Crawling

 Two things that also help late crawlers:

 1. Infant swim classes: Is there a pool nearby that offers infant swim?
 A YMCA or a JCC?
 Or is there a gym that you can join monthly, with a pool?
-Infant swim is very helpful to infants and gross motor development (my son did not crawl for a very long time but crawled almost instantly after his infant swim classes).
-The infant swim is especially helpful for infants who slept on their back, who did not get much tummy time, or like your infant, had reflux.
+Infant swimming is very helpful to infants and gross motor development (my son did not crawl for a very long time but crawled almost instantly after his infant swim classes).
+The infant swim is especially helpful for infants who sleep on their back, who do not get much tummy time, or like your infant, who have reflux.

 2. Second, have your infant around other infants who do crawl, maybe join a local mother's club and some playgroups, or a co-op nursery, perhaps an in-home daycare with crawling infants, a few mornings a week...